yveshoebeke/golangsandbox/README.md

 This should run right out of the box with the only requirement that mongod is installed and running.

+Note:
-Note: _non-standard folders config/ and data/ contain the config.json and navplan.json files.
+* _non-standard folders config/ and data/ contain the config.json and navplan.json files.
 Maybe another thing that could be improved in the real world scenario._
+* _also: in a "real application" the db session would be made persistent and be more conform to a model, for example like here :_ https://github.com/thylong/mongo_mock_go_example

 (With this Abe will never lose his way)